 Meet Rich Bohn!

-From successful sales and marketing executive to information publisher might seem an unlikely career move; but it seems to be working so far!
+From successful sales and marketing executive to independent CRM analyst might seem an unlikely career move; but it seems to be working so far!
 There are millions of sales people who have yet to discover exactly how CRM can improve their lives.
 This is a tremendous waste of effort.
 I want to show sales professionals and business owners everywhere precisely how they can take better care of their customers and Sell More Now through effective use of CRM!

 Where Did This Guy Come From?